Improved LP-based Approximation Algorithms for Facility Location with Hard Capacities: Introduction

-In our algorithm, instead of guaranteeing a firm fraction of demand be sent to the small instances, as was did in the previous work by An et al.~\cite{DBLP:conf/focs/AnSS14}, we emphasize that, with proper construction, the large facilities are sparsely-loaded by the flow sent to them and therefore are ready for a reasonable rounding blow-up of $1/(1-\alpha)$ when necessary.
+Our procedures aim at fractionally serving the clients while making sure that the rounded facilities are reasonably sparsely-loaded by the assignments, so that a small final round-up on the assignments can be made to guarantee the feasibility.
+The sparsity of the small facilities is guaranteed by default.
+In our algorithm, we make the observation that, with proper construction, the large facilities are also sparsely-loaded by the flow sent to them, and a reasonable final rounding blow-up of $1/(1-\alpha)$ can be made when necessary.
+This characteristic is distinguishable to~\cite{DBLP:conf/focs/AnSS14}, in which the small instance is created by showing that, there exists a feasible flow that sends a firm fraction of $1/2$ demand from each client of interests to the small facilities.

-Our rounding procedure for the small facilities is built on the idea due to Abraham et al.~\cite{zakmsp02} and a couple of prior works developed for uncapacitated facility location.
-In each iteration, the facility with the least ``per-unit-flow-rerouting-cost``, i.e., the cost incurred if we relocate flow \emph{simultaneously} and \emph{proportionally} from \emph{all facilities in the vicinity} to the facility, is selected to be rounded.
-After the rounding process is done, we guarantees that at least $(1-\alpha)$-fraction of each client is assigned.
+Our rounding procedure for the small facilities builds around the idea due to Abraham~et~al.~\cite{zakmsp02} and prior works developed for uncapacitated facility location.
+In each iteration, the facility with the least \emph{per-unit-flow-rerouting-cost} is selected to be rounded, and all the flow along with the facility value in the vicinity is rerouted {simultaneously} and {proportionally} to the selected facility.

-To bound the extra rerouting cost incurred during the process, in the previous works~\cite{DBLP:conf/focs/AnSS14,zakmsp02} a filtering technique is applied to ensure a low assignment radius for each client throughout the process.
-However, this technique inevitably causes a tremendous blowup in the resulting guarantee.
-In our result, we apply an implicit primal-dual schema for an exact pricing on the cost incurred.
-This bounds the assignment radius tightly for each client that gets reassigned.
-To ensure that correct pricing is obtained for the need of our rounding process in each iteration, we apply this technique in an iterative manner.
-Together this yields our approximation for CFL.
+To bound the extra rerouting cost incurred during the rounding process, one essential element is to guarantee a low assignment radius for each client.
+In~\cite{DBLP:conf/focs/AnSS14,zakmsp02}, this is done by applying the so-called filtering technique, which is basically to apply the Markov's inequality to cut-off long-range assignments followed by unconditional round-up.
+This inevitably creates a tremendous blowup in the final guarantee.
+In our algorithm, we rebalance the instance in each iteration with a carefully designed LP and use the primal-dual schema in an implicit way to obtain an exact pricing on the cost, which in turn bounds the assignment radius tightly for each client that gets reassigned.
+The LP we design also enables, in a subtle yet crucial way, our rounding algorithm to evenly balance the facility cost and the assignment cost we spend in each iteration.

-Our approximation algorithm for CFL-CFC is built on a two-staged rounding scheme that combines a novel set of ideas with the results developed in the past for both facility location and covering problems~\cite{10.5555/3039686.3039860,DBLP:conf/soda/CheungGW14,zakmsp02,DBLP:conf/ipco/LeviSS04}.
-As is done in our first result, we apply primal-dual schema to ensure a tightly-bounded assignment radius for each client throughout the rounding process.
-However, the large facilities are no longer sparsely-loaded by the assignment given by natural LPs.